 Barometric Pressure

-Changes in barometric pressure, caused by incoming storms or clear skies, can signal fish to feed or hide.
+Changes in barometric pressure, triggered by weather systems such as incoming storms or sunny spells, can influence fish behavior.

 Wind